anttisalonen/progbook/rst/comp.rst

 Here, e.g. the first instruction, COMPARE, compares the two operands given to it, and stores the result in memory to be used for the next instruction.

 Typically, a CPU needs to *decode* the instructions from the memory.
 For example, the instruction COMPARE may be defined as the input values "001".
 This means that the digital logic would read three bits from memory, see if they match the values "001", and if so, perform the comparison.
-Each instruction has a number that it corresponds to, and when storing the software in memory, the software would need to be stored as the hardware expects it for the system to function correctly.
+Each instruction has a number that it corresponds to, and when storing the software in memory, the software would need to be stored in the format that the hardware expects for the system to function correctly.

 We now have a list of instructions such that each kind of instruction, e.g. COMPARE, SET etc. can be implemented in hardware using logic gates.
 By implementing each instruction in the hardware and making it possible to modify the list of instructions independently of the hardware we've made our device programmable.